 If you're unfamiliar with the North Carolina point system, the Division of Motor Vehicles (DMV) keeps track of drivers through their driving record, which lists any traffic citations a driver has received as well as accidents a driver has been involved in.
 Traffic violation convictions add points to your driving record.
 If you accumulate too many of these points during a certain amount of time, you could face additional consequences.
 For example, accruing 12 points within 3 years could lead to a suspended license.
 Some examples include:

 - Littering from a motor vehicle: 1 point

 - Reckless driving: 4 points

-On top of the fines and court costs you might pay, there are other consequences that you need to watch out for.
+On top of the North Carolina traffic fines and court costs you might pay, there are other consequences that you need to watch out for.
 Typically these are drivers license suspension, revocation, and cancellation.
 License suspension is when your driving privileges are taken away for a designated amount of time.
 Your North Carolina suspended license can be reinstated at the end of this period if you meet the necessary requirements.
 Revocation is when your drivers license is taken away indefinitely.
 There is no guarantee that your license will be reinstated.
 License cancellation is when your driving privileges are made void or terminated.

 Penalties for Drivers Under 18

 If you are underage and you get a traffic citation, you may face harsher penalties.
 In the state of North Carolina, you could have your license taken away for the regular violations and other reasons: